IRIS: Inverse Rendering of Indoor Scenes from Low Dynamic Range Images: Inverse Rendering from LDR Images

 Given that emitters appear bright across views and produce saturated pixels in LDR images, we estimate the binary emitter geometry $M_\text{e}(\bx)$ on the surface mesh as follows:

 where $v(\cdot) \in \{0, 1\}$ indicates visibility.
 See \cref{fig:emitter_mask}.

-We perform physically-based rendering with single-bounce path tracing to generate the images \eqref{eq:rendering}.
+The HDR intensity is crucial for inverse rendering but is missing in the LDR images.
+To recover the HDR lighting, we perform physically-based rendering with single-bounce path tracing to generate the images \eqref{eq:rendering}.
 To estimate the radiance at the point $\bx$ observed from a camera ray, we trace $N \!=\!
 128$ secondary rays from $\bx$, sampled with the current BRDF estimates.
-The resulting radiance is approximately estimated by:
+The resulting radiance is approximated by:

-where $\bx' = \bx + d \cdot \bomega_i$ is the intersected point of the secondary ray along direction $\bomega_\text{i}$.
+where $\bx' = \bx + d \cdot \bomega_\text{i}$ is the intersected point of the secondary ray along direction $\bomega_\text{i}$.
 Intuitively, we retrieve the radiance from the \emph{learnable} emission radiance $\bL_\text{e}(\bx)$ if the secondary ray hits an emitter directly, or otherwise from the pre-computed surface light field $\bL_{\text{SLF}}(\bx)$ to approximate the global illumination. \cref{fig:emitter_restoration} shows an illustration.

 To recover the HDR emitter radiance, we minimize the photometric loss with gradient descent: $\min_{\bL_\text{e}} \mathcal{L}_{\text{photo}}$, where